-- ED 626 Chesapeake Classrooms

-- ED 629 Trail to Every Classroom

-- ED 630 Teachers on the Estuary

-- ED 633 Independent Experiential Course

-Exceptional Learners Courses for Other Electives:

-- ED 622 An Integrated Approach to Exceptionality Online - ED 623 Advanced Studies of Gifted Learners - Online - ED 624 An Inquiry Approach to Different Curriculum & Instruction - Online - ED 627 Collaboration and Transitions for Exceptional Students Online General Teaching Courses for Other Electives:

-- ED 625 Classroom and Behavior Management - Online - ED 631 Technologies to Advance Learning Online - ED 646 Culturally Responsive Teaching and Comm Online - IN 631 Curriculum Development and Design Online Subject/Content Focused Courses for Other Electives:

-- ED 606 Integrating Literacy to Improve Content Area Learning - Online - ED 616 Nature Journaling Across the Curriculum - ED 618 Natural Research: Plant & Animal Studies in Outdoors - ED 619 Trout in the Classroom Online - ED 621 Storytelling: A Pathway to Curriculum Integration - ED 628 Reading for Real - IN 601 Inquiry in Mathematics - IN 603 Inquiry in Social Sciences Online - IN 605 Inquiry in Natural Sciences - IN 608 Inquiry in Arts & Humanities Online Evening class meetings throughout the semester.
-Week-long with online follow up.
-Requirements for the Master of Education in Reading Education Candidates pursuing this program must hold a bachelor's degree as well as a teaching license before starting the program, and must have successfully completed at least three years of full-time teaching before program completion/graduation.
+- ED 626 Chesapeake Classrooms - ED 629 Trail to Every Classroom - ED 630 Teachers on the Estuary - ED 633 Independent Experiential Course Exceptional Learners Courses for Other Electives: - ED 622 Characteristics of Exceptionality Online - ED 623 Advanced Studies of Gifted Learners Online - ED 624 IEP Development and Implementation Online - ED 638 Collaborations to Support Exceptional Learners - ED 639 Assessment and Evaluation for Exceptional Students - ED 683 Gifted Learners: Social/Emotional Development - IN 620 Foundations and Legal Issues of Special Education General Teaching Courses for Other Electives: - ED 625 Classroom and Behavior Management Online - ED 631 Technologies to Advance Learning Online - IN 627 Contemporary Learning Theory for Diverse Learners Online - IN 631 Curriculum Development and Design Online Subject/Content Focused Courses for Other Electives: - ED 606 Integrating Literacy to Improve Content Area Learning Online - ED 616 Nature Journaling Across the Curriculum - ED 618 Natural Research: Plant & Animal Studies in Outdoors - ED 619 Trout in the Classroom Online - ED 628 Reading for Real - IN 601 Mathematics Methods for Elementary Education Teachers - IN 604 Methods of Teaching Social Studies Online - IN 605 Methods of Teaching Science In Person and Online Requirements for the Master of Education in Reading Education Candidates pursuing this program must hold a bachelor's degree as well as a teaching license before starting the program and must have successfully completed at least three years of full-time teaching before program completion/graduation.
 (Students may request permission for a May graduation date if concluding their third year of teaching that May/June when K12 finishes their academic year.)
 Required minimum semester hours: 37 s.h.
-(All courses 3 s.h. unless noted.) - ED 606 Integrating Literacy to Improve Content Area Learning - ED 624 An Integrated Approach to Differentiated Curriculum and Instruction - ED 631 Technologies to Advance Learning - ED 648 Literacy Instruction for ESL Students - ED 671 Literacy Diagnosis and Remediation I with Practicum (4 s.h.) - ED 672 Literacy Diagnosis and Remediation II with Practicum (4 s.h.) - ED 673 Child and Adolescent Literature for Educators - ED 674 Word Knowledge, Phonics, Spelling, Vocabulary - ED 675 Literacy Leadership with Practicum (4 s.h.) - IN 630 Methods of Professional Inquiry (4 s.h.) - ED 632 Inquiry Research Project - ED 732, 733, 734 Inquiry Research Project Extension I, II, III (2 s.h. each) (only if ED 632 is not completed in one semester) These courses must be taken in the following order: ED 671, ED 672, ED 675.
+(All courses 3 s.h. unless noted.) - ED 606 Integrating Literacy to Improve Content Area Learning - ED 624 IEP Development and Implementation - ED 631 Technologies to Advance Learning - ED 648 Literacy Instruction for ELL's ^{}Evening class meetings throughout the semester. ^{}Week-long with online follow up.

+- ED 671 Literacy Diagnosis and Remediation I with Practicum (4 s.h.) - ED 672 Literacy Diagnosis and Remediation II with Practicum (4 s.h.) - ED 673 Child and Adolescent Literature for Educators - ED 674 Word Knowledge, Phonics, Spelling, Vocabulary - ED 675 Literacy Leadership with Practicum (4 s.h.) - IN 630 Methods of Professional Inquiry - ED 632 Inquiry Research Project - ED 732, 733, 734 Inquiry Research Project Extension I, II, III (2 s.h. each) (only if ED 632 is not completed in one semester) These courses must be taken in the following order: ED 671, ED 672, ED 675.
 Furthermore, these classes have a 30-hour practicum requirement in three different settings that correspond to each course; for at least 20 hours of each practicum, the teacher candidate must show evidence of direct teaching.
 Additional degree requirements: